hashicorp/consul/website/source/docs/guides/kubernetes-reference.html.md

 The CPU and memory recommendations can be used when you select the resources limits for the Consul pods.
 The disk recommendations can also be used when selecting the resources limits and configuring persistent volumes.
-You will need to set both `limits` and `required` in the Helm chart.
+You will need to set both `limits` and `requests` in the Helm chart.
 Below is an example Helm chart for a Consul server in a large environment.

 ```yaml